by Karen Najarian, February 9, 2021

 The next day was the Tuesday before Thanksgiving.
 My appointment was for 10:30.
-I arrived on time in the cancer center parking lot, sat in the driver’s seat and sobbed: sobbed for the pain and frustration of the side effects I had to trade for longevity, sobbed for missing Thanksgiving with family, sobbed for my shortened life.
+I arrived on time at the cancer center parking lot, sat in the driver’s seat, and sobbed: sobbed for the pain and frustration of the side effects I had to trade for longevity, sobbed for missing Thanksgiving with family, sobbed for my shortened life, and my new unchosen life.
 Now, late for my appointment, my phone rang.
 It was my doc’s office.
-I was now fifteen minutes late.
-I thought they were wondering where I was.
+I figured they were wondering where I was.
 “Hello?”
 “Karen, we had a call from a nurse, and we’re concerned.”
 “I’m in the parking lot here for my Xgeva shot and I can’t stop crying.”
 “Well, come on in.”

 Onto a gurney I flopped and began sobbing again.
 Then I noticed they placed a uniformed guard at my door.
 Uh oh.
 I’m captive.
 I was raised in captivity and maybe that’s why I’m most comfortable without a roof, or even a tent, or trail.
 With nothing to do and knowing that unless you have a heart condition, Emergency Rooms treat you like anything but an emergency, I pulled up my RN friend, Mindy’s, contact info on my phone and poked the mobile number.
 “You’re not going to believe this…” “Karen, they’re going to put you on a seventy-two-hour hold.”
 “NO!!”
 “Yes, they can do that and probably will.”
 Oh, no. Rick thinks I just went for my shot.
 I was angry at him because I was unable to talk about the depth of my despair with him.
 No, it doesn’t make sense but there you have it.
 So I asked Mindy to call him and let him know where I was and that I was fine.